asseco-pst/watch-your-language/this-and-object-prototypes.md

 Beware that prototypes must be assigned using `Object.create()` or `new` so that they don't maintain reference as shown in the example before.

 Sounds confusing?
-That's normal, this was not very well designed in JS which makes for an harder time to explain and to understand, let's make it easier by seeing how you can implement both `class` and `prototype` in JS
+That's normal, this was not very well designed in JS which makes for an harder time to explain and to understand, let's make it easier by seeing how you can implement both `class` and `prototype` in JS.

 Note: As of `ES6` the `class` keyword was implemented which is just "syntactic sugar", it's the same as saying that it's not the same as Java classes, it's just running `prototypes` "under the hood".